Home Blog Demystifying Social Work Internships

 Field Placement at Yeshiva University

 Social work internships are a critical component to earning your graduate degree.
-For both on-campus and online students, fieldwork provides the opportunity to step into a real-world environment to practice and better understand every facet of the client relationship.
+For both on-campus and online students, the practicum experience provides the opportunity to step into a real-world environment to practice and better understand every facet of the client relationship.
 Internships also allow students to work alongside professionals who can provide insights and practical support.

-Students in Yeshiva University’s online Master of Social Work need to complete fieldwork through their first and second year of coursework.
+Students in Yeshiva University’s online Master of Social Work need to complete a practicum through their first and second year of coursework.
 Throughout the online program, students will gain a better understanding of group work, community practice and advanced clinical practice with individuals and families.
-Their fieldwork provides them with the opportunity to experience working in hospitals, welfare agencies, mental health facilities, schools and other institutions.
-Explore a curriculum that prepares students for diverse client types and environments, and learn more about fieldwork opportunities at Yeshiva University.
+The practicum provides them with the opportunity to experience working in hospitals, welfare agencies, mental health facilities, schools and other institutions.
+Explore a curriculum that prepares students for diverse client types and environments, and learn more about practicum opportunities at Yeshiva University.